 GenEd’s working partnership with the Armenian Genocide Museum and Institute has progressed as we prepare for the upcoming phase of the GenEd Teacher Fellowship Program in Armenia in July.
 AGMI scholars will speak to the GenEd Teacher Fellows on topics of research there, including the memorialization of genocide, exemplified by the Armenian Genocide Monument adjacent to the AGMI facility, where the Teacher Fellows will engage in morning workshops and gain insight into the museum’s operations and invaluable artifacts and historical materials.

-Justin Bilton is an English teacher at Essex North Shore Agricultural and Technical School where he has created a Genocide Studies course, facilitated a genocide studies exhibition, and he and his program have been featured in articles on genocide studies in The Atlantic and The Hechinger Report.
+Justin Bilton (MA) is an English teacher at Essex North Shore Agricultural and Technical School in Cambridge, Massachusetts where he has created a Genocide Studies course, facilitated a genocide studies exhibition, and he and his program have been featured in articles on genocide studies in The Atlantic and The Hechinger Report.
 Bilton has also trained other teachers in the implementation of English curriculum.

-Mary Johnson, Ph.D., began her teaching career as a Peace Corps Volunteer Teacher in Northern Nigeria.
+Mary Johnson, Ph.D., (DE) began her teaching career as a Peace Corps Volunteer Teacher in Northern Nigeria.
 From 1983 – 2020, she was the Senior Historian for Facing History and Ourselves, facilitating seminars and workshops, writing curricula, and conducting research.
-Currently, she is an affiliate and adjunct professor of Holocaust and Genocide Studies at Stockton University.
+Currently, she is an affiliate and adjunct professor of Holocaust and Genocide Studies at Stockton University in New Jersey.

-Jackie Kemper teaches social studies at the Christian School of York, in York, Pennsylvania.
-An educator for 26 years, she now teaches Honors World History, Holocaust Literature, Honors Modern 20th Century, and a WW2/Holocaust elective.
-She has a Master’s degree in Holocaust and Genocide Studies, has created three courses on genocide.
+Jackie Kemper (PA) teaches social studies at the Christian School of York, in York, Pennsylvania.
+An educator for 26 years, she teaches Honors World History, Holocaust Literature, Honors Modern 20th Century, and a WW2/Holocaust elective.
+She has a Master’s degree in Holocaust and Genocide Studies and has created three genocide courses.
 She also serves on the Teacher’s Advisory Council for Penn State’s Holocaust, Genocide, and Human Rights Education Initiative.

-Manny Lopez is completing his 30th year in public education.
+Manuel Lopez (CA) is completing his 30th year in public education.
 He teaches and chairs the Social Studies department at Alisal High in Salinas, California.
 He has taught all secondary social studies courses and has led curriculum and staff development projects.
-Lopez has participated in study tours including those hosted by Fulbright-Hays in Morrocco and China, and by the National Endowment for the Humanities in South Africa.
+Lopez has participated in study tours including those hosted by Fulbright-Hays in Morocco and China, and by the National Endowment for the Humanities in South Africa.

-Sigrud Olsen teaches at Sprague High School in Salem, Oregon.
-Since meeting a genocide survivor in 1978, she has been teaching about historical and current genocides and includes novels, poetry, art, and witness testimony in her curriculum.
+Sigrid Olsen (OR) teaches at Sprague High School in Salem, Oregon.
+Since meeting a genocide survivor in 1978, she has taught about genocide and includes novels, poetry, art, and witness testimony in her curriculum.
 She has participated in numerous national and international teaching seminars, including the World Affairs Council seminar on Russia and the former Soviet States.

-Kelly Rosati has been teaching history for 22 years at Stone Bridge High School in Loudoun County, Virginia.
-In 2017 she traveled to Rwanda to study the history of Rwanda, the Rwandan Genocide, and the state of Rwanda today.
+Kelly Rosati (VA) has been teaching history for 22 years at Stone Bridge High School in Loudoun County, Virginia.
+In 2017 she traveled to Rwanda to study its history, the Rwandan Genocide, and the state of Rwanda today.
 She holds a Master’s in Education as well as a Master’s in Educational Leadership with a concentration in History.

-Allison Weller currently teaches the Advanced Placement U.S. History course and serves as the Middle School Social Studies Chairperson.
-An active member of numerous professional organizations, Allison has presented multiple sessions at the annual conferences of the National Council for the Social Studies and the New York State Council for the Social Studies’ Human Rights Committee, where she currently serves as the Vice President of Policy and Administration and on the Human Rights Committee.
+Allison Weller (NY) teaches Advanced Placement U.S. History and serves as the Middle School Social Studies Chairperson at Copiague Middle School, in Copiague, New York.
+An active member of numerous professional organizations, Allison has given presentations at the annual National Council for the Social Studies conference and for the New York Council for the Social Studies’ Human Rights Committee, where she currently serves as Vice President of Policy and Administration.